gvwilson/sensibleadventures/short-stories/litany.md

 "That is unknown,"
 Robbie said.
 "After the Sareeav there is an age of machines.
+They have reason and purpose,
-They have intellects but not minds, so we cannot know them.
+but not minds,
+so we cannot know them.
-For some reason they warm the earth and fill it with all manner of creatures, including your kind."
+They warm the earth and fill it with all manner of creatures, including your kind."

 "Tenth will be an age when many races dwell upon the Earth, those re-made and those come from afar, faces of the Yith and others alike,"
 Affie recited fervently.
-"The work of that aeon will be to make tales worthy of the archives."
+"The work of that aeon will be to make stories of great heroes and foul deeds worthy of the archives."

 Robbie nodded solemnly.
-"By the time the people of the water wake from their long frozen sleep, the machines will have returned to the depths of space.
+"By the time the people of the water wake from their long frozen sleep, the machines have returned to the depths of space.
-We will ask the Mi-go to speak with them, but they will be…unwilling."
+We have asked the Mi-go to speak with them, but they are unreliable," he added sourly.

 "What's that got to do with Robbie?"
 George asked helplessly.